+Above them all rises one of the most distinctive skylines on the continent - dominated by the twin turrets of the Petronas Towers.
 The streets form a living map of the cultures and races who gathered here in colonial times.
 Turn one corner and you could be in Shanghai or Kowloon.
 Turn the next, and find yourself transported to steamy south India.
-One moment, you might be standing in a forest of shimmering skyscrapers, the next, you might find yourself surrounded by traditional tin-roofed Malay houses.
+One moment, you might be standing among shimmering skyscrapers; the next you’re surrounded by traditional tin-roofed Malay houses.